fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 4 - Conditions.md

  PDNF:
 - Visual: $(P(x) \land \neg Q(x))$
-- Explanation: It is in PDNF because it represents conjunctions of minterm.
+- Explanation: It is in PDNF because it represents conjunctions of all minterms.

  PCNF:
 - Explanation: It is not in PCNF because there are no maxterms (no disjunction of literals).